A compact model of Escherichia coli core and biosynthetic metabolism: Supplementary Information

 \subsubsection{Obtaining a set of reference flux distributions}

-Following the sMOMENT formulation of enzyme-constrained FBA \cite{bekiaris_automatic_2020}, we consider a metabolic network with \(N\) reactions and \(M\) metabolites where all metabolic fluxes are positive (i.e. reversible reactions are split into forward and backwards components) and at most one enzyme is associated with each reaction.
+Following the sMOMENT formulation of enzyme-constrained FBA \cite{bekiaris_automatic_2020}, we consider a metabolic network with \(N\) reactions and \(M\) metabolites where all metabolic fluxes are positive (i.e.~reversible reactions are split into forward and backwards components) and at most one enzyme is associated with each reaction (see Methods in the main text for more information about how such unique mapping between reactions and catalyzing enzymes was generated in our case).
 Hence, we assume that the enzyme cost required to sustain flux \(v_i\) for a given growth condition \(j\) is given by \(a_{ij}~v_i\), where the cost per unit flux \(a_{ij}\) is given by:

-Here, \(M_i\) is the molecular weight of the enzyme associated with the reaction, \(k_{\text{cat},i}\) is the turnover number for the enzyme-reaction pair, and \(\sigma_j\) is a condition-specific coefficient (typically interpreted as an average enzyme saturation level) scaling the total enzyme abundance predicted for a flux distribution.
-Given an initial vector of turnover numbers to be adjusted, we compute a reference flux distribution for the \(j\)th growth condition, \(\v{v}_j^*\) by fixing the biomass flux, \(v_{\rm BM}\) to the experimentally measured rate and minimizing the total enzyme cost:
+Here, \(M_i\) is the molecular mass of the enzyme associated with the reaction, \(\kappa_{ij}\) is the condition-dependent enzyme efficiency, as defined in \ref{kappa_ij_heuristic}.
+Given an initial guess for the value of each \(\kappa_{ij}\), we compute a reference flux distribution for the \(j\)th growth condition, \(\v{v}_j^*\) by fixing the biomass flux, \(v_{\rm BM}\) to the experimentally measured rate and minimizing the total enzyme cost: